SimmerHQ/simmerpos.com/_pages/setup.md

 <img src="/assets/add-tile-step-4.png" alt="Add POS tile step 4" class="support-image">

 <div class="note-box">
-<strong>Next step:</strong> Now that you have added the Simmer tile to your POS, you can start creating tickets.
+<strong>Next step:</strong> Now that you have added the Simmer tile to your POS, you can start taking customer orders.
 Learn how to use Simmer in the <a href="/training/">usage guide</a>.
 </div>